Atlanta High School (Texas)

 Atlanta High School is a public high school located in Atlanta, Texas, US.
 It is classified as a 3A school by the University Interscholastic League (UIL).
 It is part of the Atlanta Independent School District located in northeast Cass County which shares a border with the Queen City Independent School District.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2023–2024 school year, the school was given a "B" by the Texas Education Agency.
+The school is most recently known for its first in state for the short film UIL competition in Austin.

 Athletics

 The Atlanta Rabbits compete in the following sports: